django/deps/draft/orm-improvements-for-composite-pk.rst

 Abstract
 ========
-Django's ORM is a powerful tool which suits perfectly most use-cases, however, there are cases where having exactly one primary key column per table induces unnecessary redundancy.
+Django's ORM is a simple & powerful tool which suits most use-cases, however, there are some historical design decisions like all the fields are concreteField by default.
+This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very inconsistant behaviour.

-Django ORM fields does have some historical design decisions like
+cases where having exactly one primary key column per table induces unnecessary redundancy.

 One such case is the many-to-many intermediary model.
 Even though the pair of ForeignKeys in this model identifies uniquely each relationship, an additional field is required by the ORM to identify individual rows.
 While